Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

-\paragraph{Generalizing de Finetti (Section~\ref{sec:deFinetti}).} De Finetti's theorem characterizes an infinite sequence of measures that project onto each other as in~\eqref{eq:power-means-step2}.
+\paragraph{Generalizing de Finetti (Section~\ref{sec:deFinetti}).} De Finetti's theorem characterizes an infinite sequence of measures that project onto each other as in~\eqref{eq:limiting_lower_bd}.
 Diaconis and Freedman~\cite{diaconis_freedman} show that one can obtain a dense subset of such infinite sequences of measures by sampling with replacement the coordinates of finite random vectors.
 We broaden this perspective in two ways.
 First, we generalize the notion of infinite sequences of measures that project onto each other by again leveraging representation stability.
 In particular, for sequences of representations of permutation groups related across dimension, we consider projections induced by these relations and associated sequences of exchangeable measures which project onto each other (see Definition~\ref{def:fdm}).
 Second, we generalize the idea of sampling with replacement using actions of maps between finite sets on the underlying vector spaces (see Definitions~\ref{def:coFS_mod} and \ref{def:FS_mod}).
 These notions enable us to generalize the result of Diaconis and Freedman in Theorems~\ref{thm:DeFin_for_coFS} and \ref{thm:dual_deFin_general}.
-Our results apply to higher-dimensional arrays and yield several consequences.
-In particular, we recover results from Aldous--Hoover theory and the theory of graphons~\cite{kallenberg2005probabilistic,lovasz2012large}.
-We also obtain a new `dual' de Finetti theorem that characterizes sequences of random vectors $(X^{(n)}\in\RR^n)_n$ satisfying
+As an illustration, we obtain the following new `dual' de Finetti theorem: \begin{theorem}[informal, special case; see Theorem~\ref{thm:dual_deFin_general}] Consider any sequence of exchangeable random vectors $(X^{(n)}\in\RR^n)_n$ projecting onto each other in the following sense

+with $\sup_n\mbb E\|X^{(n)}\|_1<\infty$.
+Any such sequence can be approximated arbitrarily well by sequences constructed as follows: For a finite random vector $Y\in\RR^d$, and a uniformly random map $F_{n,d}\colon[d]\to[n]$ that is independent of $Y$, construct the sequence $(\tau(F_{n,d})Y\in\RR^n)_{n\in\NN}$ where the $i$th entry of $\tau(F_{n,d})Y$ is given by $\sum_{j\in F_{n,d}^{-1}(i)}Y_j$. \end{theorem} Applying $\tau(F_{n,d})$ to $Y$ amounts to randomly binning the coordinates of $Y$ into $n$ bins and summing all the coordinates in each bin.
+Its adjoint $\tau(F_{n,d})^\star$ with respect to the standard inner products corresponds to sampling $d$ entries with replacement from a length-$n$ vector, hence the duality with classical de Finetti.
+The proof is based on a comparison between random partitions and random equipartitions (partitions into equal-sized parts), analogously to the proof of classic de Finetti based on a comparison between sampling with and without replacement.
+Our results also apply to higher-dimensional arrays.
+In particular, we derive new dual analogs of results from Aldous--Hoover theory and the theory of graphons~\cite{kallenberg2005probabilistic,lovasz2012large}.